How to Teach a Dog to Alert to Medical Issues Such as Diabetes or Seizures?

 The process starts by observing your dog closely.
 Does your dog tend to follow you around the house?
 Is it sensitive to changes in your demeanor, mood, or physical state?
 If so, these are promising signs that your dog may be a good candidate for medical alert training.

-Lire également : What Are the Best Toys for Enhancing Cognitive Function in Senior Dogs?
+Lire également : What Are the Best Practices for Exercising an English Bulldog with Hip Dysplasia?

 Understanding Your Medical Condition